TIBCOSoftware/snappydata/docs/kubernetes.md

 <a id= interactkubernetes> </a>
 ## Interacting with SnappyData Cluster on Kubernetes

-You can interact with the SnappyData cluster on Kuberenetes in the same manner as you interact with a SnappyData cluster that runs locally or off-cloud.
+You can interact with the SnappyData cluster on Kuberenetes in the same manner as you interact with a SnappyData cluster that runs locally or on-premise.
 All you require is the host IP address of the locator and the lead with their respective ports numbers.

-To find the IP address and port numbers of the locator or lead, use command `kubectl get svc --namespace=snappy`.
+To find the IP addresses and port numbers of the SnappyData processes, use command `kubectl get svc --namespace=snappy`.
-In the [output](#output), three services namely **snappydata-leader-public**, **snappydata-locator-public** and **snappydata-server-public**  of type **LoadBalancer** are shown.
+In the [output](#output), three services namely **snappydata-leader-public**, **snappydata-locator-public** and **snappydata-server-public**  of type **LoadBalancer** are seen which expose the endpoints for locator, lead, and server respectively.
 These services have external IP addresses assigned and therefore can be accessed from outside Kubernetes.
 The remaining services that do not have external IP addresses are those that are created for internal use.

 **snappydata-leader-public** service exposes port **5050** for SnappyData Pulse and port **8090** to accept [SnappyData jobs](#jobkubernetes).</br>
 **snappydata-locator-public** service exposes port **1527** to accept [JDBC connections](#jdbckubernetes).